Seneca-CDOT/plumadriver/README.md

  The executable should appear in the project root directory.

+## Getting Started
+To get started with plumadriver, you will need to either download or build the plumadriver executable.
+The most current build can be downloaded [here]().
+If you would rather build plumadriver from the source, follow the instructions in the [Building PlumaDriver]() section.

+Currently, plumadriver can only be used with the Java language binding for the Selenium client.
+If you are not familiar with Selenium WebDriver, you can read more about it [here](https://www.seleniumhq.org/projects/webdriver/).
+The Java language binding for the Selenium client can be found [here](https://github.com/Seneca-CDOT/plumadriver/tree/master/selenium/Java).
+Because of the experimental state of this project, a pull request has not been made to the Selenium commnunity and therefore plumadriver is not part of the supported drivers included in the official Selenium build.
+In the meanwhile, you can work with selenium and plumadriver by adding the pluma.jar file to your project libraries in addition to the [official selenium build](https://www.seleniumhq.org/download/).
+The pluma.jar file can be found under the /selenium/java directory of this repo.

 ## Using Plumadriver

-Plumadriver is an executable that Selenium WebDriver uses to control [jsdom](https://github.com/jsdom/jsdom) .If you are not familiar with Selenium WebDriver, you can read more about it [here](https://www.seleniumhq.org/projects/webdriver/).
-The Selenium WebDriver Java client extension for plumadriver is available [here](https://github.com/Seneca-CDOT/plumadriver/tree/master/selenium/Java).
-Note that this extension was created for this project and is not part of the official Selenium build.

-Plumadriver can also be started from the command line without webdriver.
-The plumadriver executable will attempt to start the server on port 3000 by default.
-The server can be started on a user specified port by passing the `--port=<user_specified_port>` flag to the `plumadriver` executable.

-### Functionality with the Selenium Webdriver Java API

-As previously mentioned, a selenium Java API extension for plumadriver is currently under development.
-As a result, no pull request has been made to the Selenium commnunity and therefore plumadriver is not part of the supported drivers included in the official Selenium build.
-In the meanwhile, you can work with selenium and plumadriver by adding the pluma.jar file to your project libraries in addition to the official selenium build.
-The pluma.jar file can be found under the /selenium/java directory of this repo.

 The executable path must be set prior to running your code.
 This is the path to the executable created in the **Building Plumadriver** section above.
 The path can be set using:
 `System.setProperty("webdriver.pluma.driver","<path_to_executable>");`